“For music and service to become your way of life, you must confront economic realities.”

 As the music industry has transformed, music schools have largely continued training students as they did in the last century.

-A typical example: Conservatory students might study under active or retired orchestra musicians who are masters of the orchestral repertoire.
+A typical example: Conservatory students might apprentice under active or retired orchestra musicians who are masters of the orchestral repertoire, and those teachers often don’t guide nor encourage their students to acquire 21st-century skills.

 All the while, the large-ensemble industry contracts, and full-time orchestra jobs are so scarce and sought-after that it’s irrational for students to enroll in costly degree programs with the sole aim of landing such jobs (e.g., I’m told that the recent 3rd horn opening in the Nashville Symphony attracted hundreds of applicants).